silshack/spring2014/_posts/2014-02-27-zbaySimple2.md

 I added my About page to my Simple site.
 [Here's the link](http://silshack-zbay.herokuapp.com/) to my blog.

 Here's about.html, where I defined the template used for the page and wrote its content.
+I moved the first line out of the code block in this post, since it gave me a liquid tag error and made it impossible to generate the page.
+The code is as follows:

+% extends "layout.html" %
 ```
-{% extends "layout.html" %}

 {% block title %}<title>{{ config.BLOG_TITLE }}</title>{% endblock %}

 {% block content %}